NICOCODIGO/Dispatch-NYC-bike/README.md

 </p>

 <p align="center">
   <sub><em>Station data comes from the operator's public GBFS feed.
-This is an independent project —
+This is an independent project,
   not affiliated with, endorsed by, or connected to Citi Bike, Lyft, or the NYC Department of Transportation.</em></sub>
 </p>